DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Like human emotions, genres often seem to overlap.
 You’ll find elements of horror in thrillers and vice versa.
 And often, you’ll also find other types of fear – such as anxiety or terror.

-In short, both genres have well established emotional triggers and tropes, but are at the same time ever evolving, as new film continues to challenge the norms.
+In short, both genres have well-established emotional triggers and tropes but are always ever-evolving, as the new film continues to challenge the norms.